 So, the year 2012 ended a few days ago, and it’s been an absolute blast, to say the least.

 Anyways, to do a small recap of my goals for the year,

 At the end of October, I was very close to both of those goals, having crossed the ~472,000-word mark, and was still ahead on the reading goals, as I was at 352/400 on September 30th.
 You can find the November report here.

-Posted by AJ on January 5, 2013 in 2012 Reading Challenge, 2012 Writing Challenge, 24FPS, Book Reviews, Comics Reviews, Debut Authors Guest Series, General, Guest Posts, Monthly Reports, NaNoWriMo, Original Work, The Founding Fields
+Posted in 2012 Reading Challenge, 2012 Writing Challenge, 24FPS, Book Reviews, Comics Reviews, Debut Authors Guest Series, General, Guest Posts, Monthly Reports, NaNoWriMo, Original Work, The Founding Fields

 Tags: 2012 Debuts, 2012 Reading Challenge, 2012 Writing Challenge, Book Reviews, Debut Authors Guest Series, Fantasy, Guest Posts, Just Beyond Infinity, Movie Reviews, Names A New Perspective, Norse Mythology, Original Work, Project Cloak of Secrecy, The Founding Fields

 I last did something like this in July for the six months from January 1st all the way to June 30th.
 This list is for July 1st and all the way through to December 30th (the last day doesn’t count!).
 As I mentioned at the end of that list, this isn’t going to be regurgitation of my “Reading Awards” page, but something more varied.
 The list takes into account everything I’ve read in the last six months.